 The scene when Elle accidentally gets drunk at a party and dances on a table to spite Noah is almost the same scene from 10 Things I Hate About You.

 The romantic montage of Noah and Elle’s dates looks disgustingly like the opening scenes of Grease, when Danny and Sandy kiss and frollick on the beach.

 The closing song is a cover of “Don’t You Forget About Me” which was made famous in The Breakfast Club.
 Originally, I thought it was paying a cool homage to Molly Ringwald (who plays Noah and Lee’s mother), but it felt like they just couldn’t be bothered finding another song that suited the end of a movie.

-And last but certainly not least, there is a scene where the lead male character called Noah (yes, Noah) tells Elle to “forget what everyone else wants” and mutters the words: “what do you want?”
+And last but certainly not least, there is a scene in The Kissing Booth where the lead male character called Noah (yes, Noah) tells Elle to “forget what everyone else wants” and mutters the words: “what do you want?”
 Sound familiar?

 The storyline itself is stereotypical and incoherent, which makes sense since the book was originally written as fan-fiction by a teen.
 However, the movie itself is just lazy.
 While it had multiple opportunities to make some important social statements against sexism, it does quite the opposite.

 I’m left with more questions than answers, and Elle and Noah’s height difference is more painful than cute.
 However, I will give credit to Joey King, because despite her shitty character development, she is a likeable and effective actor.